Posts tagged "facbook"

 A recent segment on CNN discusses the risks that you may be taking while updating your Facebook status.
-You don’t know who is looking at your private information because it’s really not private – it’s public.
-Keri McMullen found this out the hard way after she posted a simple status message that she was going to see a band with her fiance.
-It only took the burglars calling the venue to find out what time the show was starting to know when they could break into her home.
+You don’t know who is looking at your private information because it’s truly not private – it’s public.
+Keri McMullen found this out the hard way after she posted a simple status message that she was going to see a band with her fiancé.
+It only took the burglars calling the venue to find out what time the show was to let them know when they could break into her home.
 The burglars showed up 35 minutes after the McMullens left for the concert.

 Facebook has the Population of the Third Largest Country